Cloudticity/cloudhealth-sdk-go/README.md

 ## Roadmap

-The initial release is focused on being consumed by a Terraform provider in AWS environments such as support for managing AWS Accounts in CloudHealth.
-Eventually, we plan to introduce support for perspectives and other vendor integrations such as Datadog.
+The initial release was focused on being consumed by a Terraform provider in AWS environments such as support for managing AWS Accounts in CloudHealth.

+The current state is a global SDK with all major primitives to set up your CloudHealth environment.

 ## Development

+Build and Install with `make` or `make build`.
+Run `gofmt` with `make fmt`.
 Run unit tests with `make test`.
+Run coverage tests with `make cover`.